Jump to content

 City-wide data strategy

-The data strategy is being developed jointly by the Office for Statistics and Urban Research and the Office for Innovation, Organization and Digitization - under the leadership of the Smart City department.
+The data strategy was developed jointly by the Office for Statistics and Urban Research and the Office for Innovation, Organization, and Digitization—under the leadership of the Smart City department and with support from the Data Competence Center for Cities and Regions (DKSR GmbH).

-The project is being funded by the state as part of the "Starke Heimat Hessen II" program and should be completed in the last quarter of 2025.
+The project was funded by the state as part of the "Starke Heimat Hessen II" program.

 The advantages:

-• The administration: offices, departments, companies and municipal enterprises
+• The administration: government agencies, departments, municipal companies, and municipal enterprises

 Also interesting